 470.020 - Directed Research

-non-credit; required (beginning Summer 2007) for those who have completed all of their course work including the Research and Thesis class, but are still working on their thesis.
+Required for those who have completed all of their course work, including the Research and Thesis class, but are still working on their thesis.
 Details of this offering will be posted soon.

 470.302 - Introduction to Graduate Work in Government